 Like all Humanities Texas teacher programs, the institute emphasized close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.

-Distinguished author Stephen Harrigan, whose forthcoming history of Texas will be published by The University of Texas Press, delivered the institute's keynote lecture.
+Distinguished author Stephen Harrigan, author of Big Wonderful Thing: A History of Texas (2019), delivered the institute's keynote lecture.
 The program faculty also included Alwyn Barr (Texas Tech University), Juliana Barr (Duke University), Jessica Brannon-Wranosky (Texas A&M University-Commerce), Carolina Castillo Crimm (Sam Houston State University), Sean Cunningham (Texas Tech University), Michael Gillette (Humanities Texas), Gabriela González (The University of Texas at San Antonio), Max Krochmal (Texas Christian University), Deborah Liles (Tarleton State University), Joseph Pratt (University of Houston), Andrew J. Torget (University of North Texas), Ron Tyler, and Susannah J. Ural (The University of Southern Mississippi).

 The institute took place at City Education Partners, the Witte Museum, and on the campus of The University of Texas at San Antonio from June 24–27, 2019.
 The schedule is available here.